martius-lab/hitchhiking-rotations/README.md

 # If your are using zsh otherwise remove \
 addheader hitchhiking_rotations -t .header.txt -p \*.py --sep-len 79 --comment='#' --sep=' '
 ```

-## TODO
-- Add the headers
-- Change version to 1.0.0 if done
-- Make Logger work (only works if r9 now) and store results
-- Experiments to do: Check normalization of quat helpfull ?
-- Experiments to do: l2 should be same as chordal for r9 ?
-- Test Geodesic Distance
-- Write in general for everything tests ideally
-- Add plotting scripts

-# Credits